Flaviord/code-challenge/README.md

-# CodeChallenge
+# CodeChallenge - PragmaBrewery

-This application simulate a panel from list sensor for truck thermostat (maintaining beer)
+This application simulate a list of thermostat sensors from delivery truck - PragmaBrewery

 # How to.